lmajamaa/nes-emu/README.md

 Nintendo, Nintendo Entertainment System, NES, Super Nintendo Entertainment System and SNES are trademarks of Nintendo.
 This project is not affiliated with, endorsed or sponsored by Nintendo.
-The names are only used to say which consoles it emulates, and no games are included.
+The names are only used to say which consoles it emulates, and only publicly available user-made ROMs are included.